How to thread sketch with your sewing machine | Madam Sew

 Every now and then I want to try out something completely new.
-Recently I’ve ran into this blog post about free motion machine embroidery, or thread sketching on the Cluterpunk blog.
-I really liked the look of the cute bird drawn on the fabric.
+Recently I’ve ran into this blog post about free-motion machine embroidery, also called "thread sketching" on the Cluterpunk blog.
+I really liked the look of the cute bird that was drawn on the fabric.
 After reading Gina’s encouraging words: “It’s clear that this seems all a bit fancy, mysterious and only for extreme sewists.
 It’s not.”
 It looked really accessible and I was ready to give this a try myself even though I haven’t done any machine embroidery or free motion quilting before.

-Attach the darning foot to your sewing machine using the presser foot holder screw (see arrow in picture).
+Attach the darning foot to your sewing machine using the presser foot holder screw (see arrow in the picture below).
 You will have to remove your presser foot holder first with the screwdriver tool that came with your sewing machine.
+If you have any questions about presser feet in general, read this blog about shanks and presser feet first.

 To get used to free motion stitching with the darning foot, take a piece of scrap fabric.
 Sew using a short stitch length and continue until you feel confident to speed up a bit.
 You will notice the feel of this foot is completely different from your other presser feet but you’ll get used to it after some practice.
 The main difference is that it is you who moves the fabric and not the machine.
 So you can freely choose to move the fabric to whatever side you want and the stitches will follow.
 Moving the fabric fast will give you big stitches, moving the fabric slow will give you short stitches.